Marxgrün station: History

-On 1 June 1887 this Lokalbahn (a type of Bavarian branch line) route in the eastern part of the Franconian forest Frankenwald was opened by the Royal Bavarian State Railways (Königlich Bayerische Staats-Eisenbahnen or K.Bay.Sts.B.).
+On 1 June 1887 this Lokalbahn (a type of Bavarian branch line) route in the eastern part of the Franconian Forest was opened by the Royal Bavarian State Railways (Königlich Bayerische Staats-Eisenbahnen or K.Bay.Sts.B.).
 Railway services started from the new Hof Hauptbahnhof, where there were connexions to Munich, Nuremberg, Würzburg, Berlin, Leipzig and Dresden.
 This standard gauge branch line reaches its terminus near the village of Marxgrün running via Selbitz and Naila.

 The line from Hof to Marxgrün was extended in 1898 by the K.Bay.Sts.B. to the Bavarian state spa town of Steben.
 The engine shed and other railway facilities typical of terminal stations remained, however, in Marxgrün.

 In 1901, a link was established to Thuringia.
 This new line ran through the Höllental to Blankenstein and from there to Triptis and Gera.
 The railway was built and operated by the Prussian state railways.
 The station of Marxgrün was therefore designated as the transfer station between the Bavarian and Prussian state railways.
 Later a branch to Saalfeld was added to this line.
 Following the formation of the Deutsche Reichsbahn through trains ran on the Hof–Marxgrün–Lobenstein–Saalfeld route.

 The K.Bay.Sts.B. had plans in 1920 for another branch line from Marxgrün to Geroldsgrün.
 The existing railway facilities in Marxgrün, with its locomotive shed and workshop, would have been able to be used to support this route.
 The line was never built however.

 On the foundation of the Deutsche Reichsbahn in 1924, Marxgrün station lost its role as a transfer station between Bavarian and Prussian state railways.
 Nevertheless, the boundary between the Regensburg railway division (Rbd) of the Bavarian Group Administration and the Thuringian division of Erfurt continued to be located on the approach to Marxgrün station.

 In the Second World War diversionary routes were established for important main lines and they were upgraded accordingly.
 The Hof–Naila–Marxgrün–Lobenstein–Triptis–Gera route was part of such a diversion between southern and central Germany.
 As part of the upgrade of this route, Marxgrün station was given a mechanical signal box and semaphore signals for its approach and departure tracks.

 This high point of the line's development was quickly followed by its low point.
 After the war the Inner German Border separated the German states of Bavaria and Thuringia.
 Rail services between Marxgrün and Blankenstein were withdrawn.
 Only goods traffic continued to run to the stations at Hölle and Lichtenberg on the edge of the Höllen valley. the section of line from Marxgrün to the border was finally transferred from Rbd Erfurt to Rbd Regensburg and therefore became "Bavarian".